kubo550/fishky/README.md

 Fishky is more than just a flashcard app; it's your personal learning assistant, designed to make studying efficient, effective, and enjoyable.
 Fishky uses a spaced repetition algorithm to help you memorize information quickly and retain it for the long term.
-With Fishky, you can create your own flashcards, or choose from a variety of pre-made decks.
+With Fishky, you can create your flashcards, or choose from a variety of pre-made decks.